yeop-sang/geniblocks_korean/readme.md

     npm run gv2           # or its alias 'live-server public/gv2'

-which will launch a browser tab pointing to the gv2 app at http://localhost:8080/, or
+which will launch a browser tab pointing to the GV2 application at `http://localhost:8080/`, or

     npm run examples      # or its alias `live-server public/examples`